 Hence the importance of having an active, mature starter for a nice, fluffy, bubbly loaf!

 That amazing starter is what creates those characteristic bubbles, tangy flavor and chewy, spongey texture that we all know and love.
 It makes the best toast, especially avocado toast or simple toast with butter, and amazing sandwiches too!
-The other perks of having an awesome sourdough starter are that you can use them for other recipes like waffles or biscuits in the future.
+The other perks of having an awesome sourdough starter are that you can use them for other recipes like waffles, pancakes or biscuits in the future.
+Just add a little bit of the sourdough to your recipe to add some awesome flavor.

 Once you have a good active starter, making the bread just gets easier and easier as you become more familiar with how it works and what works best for you.
 Your environment—climate, temperature & humidity—can all make a difference in how your bread tastes, which is pretty cool and makes sourdough so unique!